Toluna-IP/s2sClientRedirectGuide/encryption/index.md

 The Redirect URL from the Client back to Toluna should be signed by the Client
 - Signing Method: HMAC SHA256 with a Client-specific key
 - Output Format: HEX, set to UPPERCASE
-- Parameter: The signature should be appended as "&Toluna ENC="
+- Parameter: The signature should be appended as "&TolunaENC="
 - Validation: Toluna will validate the hashed value by signing the same URL and comparing results

 ### Implementation